canalplus/rx-player/doc/api/Miscellaneous/MultiThreading.md

 // Instantiate your player as usual const player = new RxPlayer(/* your usual options */);

-// After instantiation, you can at any time "attach" a WebWorker instance so
+// After instantiation, you can at any time "attach" a WebWorker so any
-// any following `loadVideo` call can rely on it. player.attachWorker({
+// following `loadVideo` call can rely on it when possible. player.attachWorker({
-    workerUrl: LINK_TO_WEB_WORKER_URL,
+    workerUrl: EMBEDDED_WORKER,
-    dashWasmUrl: LINK_TO_DASH_WASM_PARSER_URL,
+    dashWasmUrl: EMBEDDED_DASH_WASM,
 });

-// Any further call to `loadVideo` may rely on WebWorker if possible (see below) player.loadVideo({
+// Any further call to `loadVideo` may rely on WebWorker if possible (see
+// limitations below)
+player.loadVideo({
     /* ... */
 });